DRY EYE TECHNOLOGY

 Dry Eye Syndrome, referred to as DES, is a chronic eye condition that occurs when the eyes produce an insufficient amount of tears or when the tears lack the essential oils that lubricate the eye’s surface.
 (This often results in watery eyes and excessive tearing!).
 A well-lubricated eye blocks foreign bodies or substances from irritating the eye’s surface.

-Dr. Marie T. Tartibi treats patients from all over Orlando, Florida who have Dry Eye symptoms, helping them achieve long-lasting relief from Dry Eye Syndrome.
+Dr. Marie T. Tartibi treats patients from all over South Orlando, Florida who have Dry Eye symptoms, helping them achieve long-lasting relief from Dry Eye Syndrome.

 What Causes Dry Eye?